Álvaro de Zúñiga y Guzmán: Aclamation of Alfonso XII as King of Castile and León

 Álvaro de Zúñiga's palace in Plasencia became the court of the future king Alfonso, Prince of Asturias.
 The marquis of Vilhena also settled in Plasencia, a city that became the headquarters of the rebels.

 Henry IV sends an ultimatum to the Liga from Salamanca in April 1465 demanding the return of Prince Alfonso.
-On May 10, 1465, the counts of Plasencia and Benavente and the master of Alcántara responded on behalf of the league, demanding compliance with the agreements of Cigales, threatening to renounce obedience to the king if the agreements were not fulfilled.
+On 10 May 1465 the counts of Plasencia and Benavente and the master of Alcántara responded on behalf of the league, demanding compliance with the agreements of Cigales, threatening to renounce obedience to the king if the agreements were not fulfilled.
 Infante Alfonso is the acclaimed King of Castile and León at Valladolid as Alfonso XII by Fadrique Enriquez.
-On June 5, 1465, a symbolic dethronement of Henry IV is staged, which would become known as the Farce of Ávila.
+On 5 June 1465 a symbolic dethronement of Henry IV is staged, which would become known as the Farce of Ávila.
 The nobles gather in the city outside the walls, and place on a wooden platform a dummy dressed in mourning, with a crown, cloak, sword, and scepter, representing Henry IV.
 In front of the "sovereign," the nobles read a long list of his tremendous crimes.
 The archbishop of Toledo, Carrillo, takes away his crown, the count of Plasencia takes away his sword, the count of Benavente takes away his scepter, and the count of Miranda knocks the dummy down with kicks, accompanying the gesture with rude words.
 Then, in the same place, Alfonso XII was proclaimed king.
 The young men Juan de Zúñiga y Pimentel and Gonzalo Fernández de Córdoba served as pages.
 Accompanied by the other nobles, Álvaro de Zúñiga takes his new king to Valladolid.

 At this time Álvaro de Zúñiga had in his power the semicircle formed by the cities from Ávila to Cáceres, and Diego López de Zúñiga had in his power Osma. Álvaro de Zúñiga sent his firstborn Pedro with letters to Juan Ponce de León, Count of Arcos, where for the first time the paternity of the infanta Joanna was attributed to Beltrán de la Cueva.
 The Alcázar of Seville and all of Andalusia sided with the rebellious nobles.
 The third son of the count of Plasencia, Álvaro, was appointed before the Order of Saint John of Jerusalem (later the Order of Malta) for his services to King Alfonso XII.
 Between Pedro de Zúñiga, Juan Ponce de León, and Juan Alonso de Guzmán, Duke of Medina Sidonia, a rivalry grew.
-Bloody riots that lasted from July 24 to August 11, 1465, broke out in Seville between "new" and "old" Christians. Álvaro de Zúñiga and Pedro Girón, the master of Alcántara, headed to the city with their troops.
+Bloody riots, that lasted from 24 July to 11 August 1465, broke out in Seville between "new" and "old" Christians. Álvaro de Zúñiga and Pedro Girón, the master of Alcántara, headed to the city with their troops.
 At the end of November, the Zúñiga manage to get the count of Arcos, the duke of Medina Sidonia, and the Sevillian municipality to solemnly swear allegiance to Alfonso XII.
 Diego López de Zúñiga is appointed Corregedor of Seville, but the city managed to impose its conditions and eventually prevented him from taking office.